Alana2022/AlanasProject0/README.md

 # AlanasProject0![Screen Shot 2022-03-03 at 9 18 07 AM](https://user-images.githubusercontent.com/98920165/156582829-818fd244-4866-4643-a03a-75e587ecf96c.png)

 Thanks for looking at my code for Tamagotchi!
-To Play the game, you can go to *insert website*
+To Play the game, you can go to *https://alana2022.github.io/AlanasProject0/*

 Say hello to your new tamagotchi pet.
 You can name your pet any name you like.
 Hungry, sleepiness, bordeom.
 These points range from 0-10.
 10 being the lowest which can cause you to have to start over and 0 being the highest which will make your Tamagotchi grow and be happy.
 As your pet grows your pets age will increase.
+If you neglect your pet your pet will die and you will need to start over.

 *Name your pet